If you’re looking for a twist to your typical Japan itinerary for first-time travellers, throw some of the best things to do in Fukuoka into the mix.

 The shrine is also the site of the city’s largest annual festival – Hakata Gion Yamakasa.

 Even if you miss the festival, you may still get to check out the floats.
 The shrine tends to keep the large floats on display throughout much of the year.
-You can also reach the shrine directly from Canal City.
+You can also reach the shrine directly from Canal City Hakata.

 Visit the wooden Buddha at Tochoji Temple

-If you want your Japan travel itinerary to include visits to iconic temples, you’ll want to take a trip to Tochoji Temple.
+If you want your Fukuoka trip to include visits to iconic temples, you’ll want to take a trip to Tochoji Temple.
 It’s known for having the world’s largest wooden Buddha statue.

 The temple is not far from Kushida Shrine and a scattering of various smaller shrines and temples near the river.
 You could take a walking tour of the various religious sites and never leave a four-block radius.